Mshishegar/Ika.motto.crdh-gdi8h3j/Ika.Motto.Workflows.md

 * The first part of binary computing is running.
 * The first base was completed and confirmed with the amount of 6500 Tether.
 * loading base 2
-* The second part of binary computing is running
+* The second part of binary computing is running.

 #